 - use special liposuction techniques to gently harvest the fat from the donor area;

 - prepare the fat for injection with a centrifuge or special filter device;

 - carefully place the fat into the recipient site in a slow controlled manner, so that fat survives the transfer.

 This method is now routinely used for breast enhancement for patients who request it, instead of using an implant.
-Typically, about a 1 to 1.5 cup size increase in breast volume can be obtained with fat grafting to the breast.
+Typically, about a 1 cup size increase in breast volume can be obtained with fat grafting to the breast.
 No implants are used – so there’s no implant that could potentially leak or become hardened, plus there’s the benefit of the improved shape in the area where the fat was removed!

 How is fat grafting different than using breast implants?

 There are pros and cons for both procedures.
 For example:

 - Implants allow for larger size changes than fat grafting does.

 - Implants can give more fullness in the upper portion of the breast than fat grafting does.

 - The initial cost of implant surgery is typically less than fat grafting.